Trung0246/ComfyUI-0246/README.md

 https://github.com/Trung0246/ComfyUI-0246/assets/11626920/563b9a00-412a-49b6-b1c6-24c83887a4d3

 <details>

 Pros:
 - Can "loop" within a single prompt queue.

 Cons:
-    - Will mees up the workflow very easily if not careful.
+ - Will mess up the workflow very easily if not careful.
+ - Requires two `Hold` to sandwich the `Loop` node to be usable.

 To reuse data from previous iteration, I guess there's extensions for that already.
 </details>